GOP ‘Moderates’ Worry Gutting Medicaid During Opioid Crisis Might Have Downsides

 Without some opioid funding, Mr. Portman cannot vote for the bill, he said, adding, “Any replacement is going to have to do something to address this opioid crisis that is gripping our country.”

 Rob Portman centered his reelection campaign on the claim that government can — and must — do more to combat the opioid epidemic.
 Now, he is, ostensibly, comfortable voting for a bill that will free insurers in some states from having to covering addiction treatment; throw millions of low-income people off health insurance; and radically reduce funding for mental health services — so long as the legislation tosses $4.5 billion-a-year at substance abuse treatment programs for one decade.
 That isn’t an insignificant sum, but it’s still less than Medicaid currently spends on addiction treatment each year.
-And given that the Senate bill will throw large numbers of opioid addicts off of Medicaid — and that such people have a wide variety of medical needs, like all other humans — a net-increase in funding for substance abuse treatment wouldn’t fully offset the harm that Trumpcare will do to low-income people afflicted by opioid addiction (let alone, to poor people who suffer from other life-threatening disorders).

 All of which is to say, if Senate conservatives “cave” and accept Portman’s proposal, it will be a gesture akin to the House’s last-minute increase in funding for high-risk pools: Once again, Republican “moderates” would be pretending to advance their most vulnerable constituents’ interests by marginally ameliorating a plan to harm them.